Louisiana: Statehood

 Louisiana became the eighteenth U.S. state on April 30, 1812; the Territory of Orleans became the State of Louisiana and the Louisiana Territory was simultaneously renamed the Missouri Territory.

 At its creation, the state of Louisiana did not include the area north and east of the Mississippi River known as the Florida Parishes.
 On April 14, 1812, Congress had authorized Louisiana to expand its borders to include the Florida Parishes, but the border change required approval of the state legislature, which it did not give until August 4.
 For the roughly three months in between, the northern border of eastern Louisiana was the course of Bayou Manchac and the middle of Lake Maurepas and Lake Pontchartrain.

-From 1824 to 1861, Louisiana moved from a political system based on personality and ethnicity to a distinct two-party system, with Democrats competing first against Whigs, then Know Nothings, and finally only other Democrats.
+"From the mid-1820s to 1861, Louisiana moved from a political system based on personality and ethnicity to a distinct two-party system.
+Democrats competed first against the Whig Party, then the Know Nothing Party, and finally—on the eve of the Civil War—only against other Democrats."